-Mohsen qualified from Guy’s, Kings and St Thomas Dental Institute, Kings College London in 2001 having completed the 5 year primary dental training programme (BDS).
-He carried out his one year general practice vocational training in the Guilford scheme before taking up a one year senior house officer post in Oral and Maxillofacial Surgery at Kings College Hospital London.
-He was then invited to become a staff grade surgeon at Kings College Dental Institute department of Oral surgery in London.
+Mohsen qualified from Guy’s, King’s and St Thomas’ Dental Institute, King’s College London in 2001 having completed the 5 year primary dental training programme (BDS).
+After graduating, he took up a one year vocational training post in the Guildford scheme followed by a one year Senior House Officer post in Oral & Maxillofacial Surgery at King’s College Hospital London.

-Mohsen was awarded the membership of Faculty of Dental Surgery by the Royal College of Surgeons of England (MFDS) in 2005 following completion of postgraduate vocational training, hospital training and examinations.
-Following his hospital positions, he worked as an associate dentist at an exclusively private practice in Berkshire for five years before becoming a founding partner at Pearl Dental Clinic in 2007.
+Mohsen was awarded the Membership of Faculty of Dental Surgery (MFDS) by the Royal College of Surgeons of England in 2005 following completion of vocational and hospital training and examinations.
+He worked as an associate dentist at an exclusively private practice in Berkshire for five years before becoming a founding partner at Pearl Dental Clinic in 2007.